aravind-sadharani/chandraveena/src/blog/taladhyaya/index.md

 ## Basics of a Tala

 There are two aspects to Indian Rhythmic system, *kala* meaning time or interval and *tala* meaning cycle of beats.
 The word *tala* probably originates from its meaning of clapping hands together in the Indian vernacular.
-Now, you may have noticed many musicians keeping track of the rhythmic cycle, through hand gestures and clapping of palms.
+Now, you may have noticed many Indian Classical musicians keeping track of the rhythmic cycle, through hand gestures and clapping of palms.
 The loud gesture of either through clapping of two palms, or a palm on a thigh is called *Sasabda*. *Sabda* literally means a sound.
 So *Sasabda* means keeping beats with an audible sound.
 The gesture of keeping beats by counting fingers is called *Nissabda* which literally means keeping beats without an audible sound.
 Often, a combination of Sasabda and Nissabda divisions are used to track the progress of a Tala.

 So what does all this mean in an actual example of a Tala in Indian Classical Music?